 Final step: build your drone

-For example, we found a drone motor that has a thrust of 550 grams, but it weighs 15 grams more than we expected.
+For example, we found a drone motor with a thrust of 550 grams but weighing 15 grams more (in total) than we expected.
 After inputting the new weight into the calculator, we discover that the required thrust is now equal to 536 grams, below the performance of the chosen motor.
 It means we can safely use it for our drone.